-Eric Maisel provides helpful ideas about fear vs anxiety over success.
-He wrote:
+Psychologist, creativity coach and author Eric Maisel provides helpful ideas about fear versus anxiety and creative people.

 Yesterday I addressed the Tri-Valley branch of the California Writers Club on the subject of “overcoming creative anxiety.”
 I described 24 sources of anxiety in the lives of creative people and 22 anxiety-management strategies.

 In the question-and-answer period that followed, a fellow asked, “Can you tell us a little bit more about ‘the fear of success’?”

 In fact, I had used the phrase ‘the anxiety of success’ in my talk; and it struck me that the phrases ‘the fear of success’ and ‘the anxiety of success’ were very different one from the other.
 Language is so interesting!

 ‘Fear of success’ is a future-looking idea: it is about your relationship to the success that might come your way one day.
 ‘Anxiety of success’ is a now-looking idea: it is about your relationship to the success you are currently experiencing.

 Whereas ‘fear’ and ‘anxiety’ may be relatively interchangeable words in some sentences, ‘the fear of success’ and ‘the anxiety of success’ are not interchangeable.

 Both are real and both are problematic; but they are different.
 It is the difference between an addict worrying that at some point in the future he may encounter a trigger that causes him to slip versus suddenly finding himself surrounded by temptation right now.

 ‘Fear of success’ can be dealt with cognitively: you notice how your thoughts are weakening your resolve and you replace those self-sabotaging thoughts with thoughts that serve you.

 The anxiety that arises from actual success, on the other hand, must be dealt with behaviorally.
 You must do something with the new offers coming in, the fan mail, the interview requests, the invitations to excess and distraction.